jlonghku/VELMA-toolkit/docs/README_resample.md

   on Windows will fail.
 - For categorical maps with important small patches, prefer `class_method='majority'` with a weight map or `class_method='auto-reassign'`.
+- When using `auto-weight` or `auto-reassign`, class distribution matching stops once both the class-percentage error (`tol`) and Hellinger distance (`hellinger_tol`) are below their thresholds, which prevents overfitting the global histogram at the cost of spatial coherence.
 - Use `plot_hist=True` to visually check class percentages before/after.

 ---